 As regulated health professionals, all nurses are accountable to reflect on their practice to determine their learning needs through self-assessment.
 A thoughtful and purposeful completed annual Learning Plan helps ensure nurses actively update their knowledge and skills to maintain continued competence.

-All nurses registered in the General and Extended Classes are required to complete their Self-Assessment every year.
-Self-Assessment is a self-directed, two-part process that results in a Learning Plan.
+All nurses registered in the General and Extended Classes must complete self-assessment every year.
+Self-assessment is a self-directed, two-part process that results in a learning plan.

 Part 1: Practice Reflection